AmosSzust/whatsnext-server/README.md

 The server side is developed using NodeJS (Typescript).

 Feel free to contribute in any way you like.
 If you have an idea but you're only familiar with the client or server side, please share this idea with me and we'll coordinate the development together.
-Following are some ideas to start with:
+You can see several ideas to start with: https://github.com/AmosSzust/whatsnext-server/discussions/1

-1. Search based on age, not years.
-2. When contacting someone, add the number of shared events between them.
-3. If already contacted today, prevent re-sending a contact request.
-4. Change project name to SimilarMe?
-5. Add if/when the user contacted the similar person

 The client side of WhatsNext can be found here: https://github.com/AmosSzust/whatsnext-client